-This Operations and Algebraic Thinking (word problems and addition and subtraction) pack is a Short Answer resources to use when teaching Operations and Algebraic Thinking!
+This 1st Grade Math Word Problems OA Addition and Subtraction unit is a Short Answer resource to use when teaching Operations and Algebraic Thinking!
 There are short answer questions for topics such as word problems, subtraction fluency, addition fluency, and more!
 This is perfect to use when teaching students how to answer constructed response questions.

 In this pack, you are able to choose the format that you would like to use for your students.
 You can either print the pages of as traditional worksheets to put into a folder or a binder.
 Or you could print the strips off for an interactive notebook.